noellimx/golila/README.md

 #### Engine

-Go to step 2 if existing database is used (update to latest migration only).
+Go to custom scripts if existing database is used (update to latest migration only).

 - `./dev.sh` Ensure psql local or remote service has been started.